-- (1) Water supply work approvals for water supply works in the water source must have mandatory conditions to give effect to the following: - (a) the water supply work must not be used to take water under an access licence unless in compliance with the relevant access rules for the taking of water as specified in Division 2 of Part 8 of this Plan, - (b) when directed by the Minister by notice in writing, the approval holder must have metering equipment installed that meets the following requirements: - (i) the metering equipment must accurately measure and record the flow of all water taken through the water supply work, - (ii) the metering equipment must comply with Australian Standard AS 4747, Meters for non-urban water supply, as may be updated or replaced from time to time, - (iii) the metering equipment must be operated and maintained in a proper and efficient manner at all times, - (iv) the metering equipment must be sited and installed at a place in the pipe, channel or conduit between the water source and the first discharge outlet.
-There must be no flow of water into or out of the pipe, channel or conduit between the water source and the metering equipment, and - (v) any other requirements as to type, standard or other criteria for the metering equipment specified in the notice, and
+- (1) Water supply work approvals for water supply works in these water sources must have mandatory conditions to give effect to the following: - the water supply work must not be used to take water under an access licence unless in compliance with the relevant access rules for the taking of water as specified in Division 2 of Part 8 of this Plan, - (b) that when directed by the Minister by notice in writing, the approval holder must have metering equipment installed that meets the following requirements: - (i) the metering equipment must accurately measure and record the flow of all water taken through the water supply work,

-Note.
-The Minister may also direct a landholder or person to install, replace or to properly maintain metering equipment under section 326 of the Act.

-- (c) the approval holder must ensure that, if the water supply work is abandoned or replaced, that it is decommissioned in accordance with any direction from the Minister.
-The Minister may direct that any such water supply work need not be decommissioned, - (d) within sixty days of the decommissioning of the water supply work, the approval holder must notify the Minister in writing that the water supply work has been decommissioned, - (e) any other conditions required to implement the provisions of this Plan. - (1A) If an approval for a water supply work is subject to a mandatory metering equipment condition in relation to the work, subclause (1) (b) ceases to have effect in relation to the work on the day on which the condition applies to the approval.
+- (ii) the metering equipment must comply with the Australian Technical Specification: ATS 4747 Meters for non-urban water supply as may be updated or replaced from time to time, - (iii) the metering equipment must be operated and maintained in a proper and efficient manner at all times, - (iv) the metering equipment must be sited and installed at a place in the pipe, channel or conduit between the water source and the first discharge outlet.
+There must be no flow of water into or out of the pipe, channel or conduit between the water source and the metering equipment, and - (v) any other requirements as to type, standard or other criteria for the metering equipment specified in the notice, and - Note.
+The Minister may direct a landholder or person to install, replace or to properly maintain metering equipment under section 326 of the Act. - (c) any other conditions required to implement the provisions of this Plan. - (1A) If an approval for a water supply work is subject to a mandatory metering equipment condition in relation to the work, subclause (1) (b) ceases to have effect in relation to the work on the day on which the condition applies to the approval. - (1B) Subclauses (1) (b) and (1A) are taken to be repealed on the day on which the temporary exemption from the mandatory metering equipment condition ceases to apply to these water sources in accordance with clause 230 (1) of the Water Management (General) Regulation 2018.